 A keen believer in attending a many courses as possible, he focuses on continually improving his own karate and those of his students in the Purbeck & Wareham club for which he is an instructor.
 As well as a regular face at courses and a referee at competitions, often giving out medals, Glyn was also a member of the Coastguard Service for 25 years involved in search and rescue and has collected several medals himself for life saving.

-A former Metropolitan Police officer spanning 30 year career, Lester has also taught self defence to other police officers.
+A former Metropolitan Police officer spanning 30 year career, Lester taught self defence to other police officers for over 10 years.
 It had always been Lester’s ambition to run his own club and in 1999 opened Tairyoku SKC and has grown in students ever since then.